When You Enter Your Email...

-But since she retired, she’s been busy making changes.
+…since she retired she’s been busy making changes.

 Every month when I visit she seems to have added another healthy habit to her daily routine.
 She walks outside.
 She has a treadmill for wintertime.
-I’ve even stumbled across her running on it.
-Running!
+I’ve even stumbled across her doing intervals on it.
+Intervals!
 At 70 years old.
-A son couldn’t be more proud.
+Her son couldn’t be more proud.

 Her diet has improved.
 There are more greens prepared for every meal when I’m there, and I’m no longer the only one eating them.
 She mixes spinach into mashed potatoes.
 She makes fruit smoothies for breakfast.
 And she’s constantly watching cooking shows and scouring the web for healthy recipes.

-Because what else is she going to do?
+Because what else was she going to do?

 Quit?